centreon/centreon-documentation/versioned_docs/version-24.04/api/api-tokens.md

 title: API tokens
 ---

-Using the API, a third-party application can perform actions (webhook) in Centreon using an API token.
+Using an API token, a third-party application can call the Centreon API to perform actions in Centreon (webhooks).

 A token is linked to one [Centreon user](../monitoring/basic-objects/contacts.md) and is valid only for a certain period of time.
 API calls will be executed according to the [rights assigned to this user](../administration/access-control-lists.md#granting-rights-to-a-user).
 A specific user can have several tokens.